A High Court Writ[1]Trusted Source – .GOV- Make a Court Claim for Money is a serious notice of enforcement.

 The process involves the following steps:

-What Powers do High Court Enforcement Officers have to Collect Outstanding Debts with a Writ of Control?
+What can High Court Enforcement Officers (HCEOs) do upon receiving a Writ of Control?

 Can I Stop a High Court Writ?